Fife Folklore Archives

 USU: undergraduate student collections, 1979-2017

 Folk Collection 8a - Utah State University Folklore Genre Collection, early 1960s-present.
 The collection is comprised of individually collected items of folklore by students in folklore classes.
 The collection is arranged by genre and topic, with one transmission type.
 The collection includes ten groups.
 This collection continues to have materials added.
+Since, Fall 2018, there is also a companion digital collection of student folklore fieldwork.

 Folk Collection 8b - The Fife Folklore Archives Student Media Collection consists of folklore collected by USU folklore students on cassette tape, microcassette, and VCR tape.
 Most media submissions (2000 forward) accompanied genre collections FOLK COLL 8a); however, as most media submissions are connected to more than one genre item, they are housed separately from the transcript.
 The collection is organized by date.